New documentary tells the story of the Newport Medieval Ship

 Further details are available from Newport City Council

-After 1st November the visitor centre will close for the winter, reopening again for its 2026 visitor season, which will run from 27 March to 31 October.
+Reminder: The visitor centre is closed for the winter but reopens again for its 2026 visitor season, from 27 March to 31 October.

-We would like to take this opportunity to thank everyone who has visited the ship this year and hope to see you again next spring when we reopen to the public.
+We would like to take this opportunity to thank everyone who has visited the ship and hope to see you again next spring when we reopen to the public.

 Although we will be physically closed for the winter we will still be posting updates to our social media channels so please follow us to receive updates.